aarryasutar/Corizo_DS_Internship/README.md

 2. **Population Distribution:** A histogram of the combined dataset shows the distribution of grades, reflecting the two distinct groups with means of 30 and 75, resulting in an overall mean of approximately 57.24 and a standard deviation of 24.55.
 3. **Sample Selection:** A sample of 100 students is taken from the dataset, and its mean score is calculated.
 This sample mean provides an estimate of the population mean.
 4. **Multiple Samples:** Five additional samples of 100 students each are taken to observe variability in sample means, illustrating how different samples can yield different means.
-5. **Central Limit Theorem:** With a large enough sample size, the distribution of sample means approximates a normal distribution, regardless of the original population distribution.
+5. **Central Limit Theorem:** With a large enough sample size, the distribution of sample means it approximates a normal distribution, regardless of the original population distribution.
 The mean of these sample means should be close to the population mean, and the standard deviation should be the population standard deviation divided by the square root of the sample size.
 6. **Large Sample Simulation:** We draw 10,000 samples of size 100 each and compute their means.
 The distribution of these sample means is visualized and shows a normal distribution.
 7. **Mean and Standard Deviation of Sample Means:** The mean of the sample means is close to the population mean, and the standard deviation of the sample means matches the expected standard deviation (population standard deviation divided by the square root of the sample size), validating the Central Limit Theorem.